Get expert help with your need for approval and validation. Simply click here to get started.

 10. Expecting compliments or fishing for them and/or being upset they’re not forthcoming.

 Few things provide the validation you desire better than a compliment.

 An approval seeker may set out deliberately, however, to coerce those they’re interacting with into voicing praise.

 Often, that praise is neither due nor appropriate.

-An extension of this type of behavior is to feel upset when the compliments you so desire fail to materialize.
+An extension of this type of behavior is to feel upset when the compliments you desire fail to materialize.